jpolete/springboard/README.md

 # Overview

 Springboard is my starter kit of HTML, SASS and JavaScript for new web projects.
-It’s designed as a starter kit pattern library.
-It uses [Fractal](https://github.com/frctl/fractal) to generate the pattern library.
+It has a few sample files in `starters`, and a basic component library in `componentlib`.

+## Asset Processing

 For asset processing and browser refreshing, I use [Codekit](https://incident57.com/codekit/).
 If you use the terminal or another tool to compile assets, here are the two main assets that need processing.